 6. Protex PawZ Rubber Dog Boots Medium

-Compared to reusable boots, these prioritize convenience and simplicity.
-The tradeoff is less durability and insulation for extended winter use.
+Compared to reusable boots, these prioritize convenience and disposability.
+The tradeoff is less durability for repeated or long-term use.

 - Waterproof rubber material